Quito is the capital of Ecuador, a UNESCO World Heritage site, and the principal city through which tourists arrive and depart the country.

 - Drink LOTS of water (rule: 1 liter per 1,000 meters of elevation, per day)

 - Get plenty of sleep

 - Plan to have a relaxing first day (it's essential to get some light exercise, not just sit around or sleep all day)

 Despite the immense and sprawling size of this 2-million person city, most visitors stay in one of two locations: La Mariscal (New Town), or the historic city center (Old Town).

-Both locations offer plenty of hostels, restaurants, and tour offices, however La Mariscal is also the city's Zona Rosa (main nightlife district).
+Both locations offer plenty of hostels, restaurants, and tour offices, however, La Mariscal is also the city's Zona Rosa (central nightlife district).

 Neither area is especially safe, as backpackers are commonly robbed day and night, within blocks of their hostels.

 Quito offers backpackers a wide range of accommodation, for all budgets.
 Costs are higher here than in the rest of the country.